 5. General Aches and Pains

-If it seems like you’re sore all over, or you can’t seem to escape headaches with any amount of Tylenol or water, you might have TSS.
+If it seems like you’re sore all over and have some serious muscle aches, you may have TSS.
+Or, if you can’t seem to escape headaches with any amount of Tylenol or water, you might have it as well.

 Headaches, like vomiting, is a symptom of many different illnesses.
 If you have headaches and other symptoms, seek a physician’s assistance.

 What the the Symptoms of Toxic Shock Syndrome?

 You may wonder about what the treatment is for TSS.
 The good news is that there are usually positive outcomes if it’s caught early enough.
 Here’s what you need to know about treatment:

 - Multi-day hospital stays are very common.
 In some cases, you’ll be sick enough to be in the IUC.